Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### Recommendations:
 Based on the uncovered insights, the following are actionable recommendations to improve sales performance, optimize resources, and align strategies with consumer behavior:
- 1. Enhance Customer Engagement
+ 1. Strategic Sales Optimization
     - Introduce mid-week or weekend sales and also launching of aggressive marketing campaigns during non-holidays to capitalize on increased consumer spending.
     - Offer online shopping incentives or delivery discounts during extreme weather conditions to compensate for reduced in-store traffic and also invest in improving the online shopping experience (e.g., user-friendly website, mobile app).
- 2. Strengthen Market Presence
+ 2. Improve Store Accessibility & Layout
     - With store 33 being the worst performing stores, there can be an introduction of attractive deals like location-specific promotions or loyalty programs to boost foot traffic and increase customer retention in the bottom 10 underperforming stores.
- 3.
+ 3. Comprehensive Sales Analysis
     - Despite a correlation of zero between CPI and holiday and non-holiday sales a multivariate analysis can be done including all factors (CPI, fuel price, unemployment rate, temperature) as predictors in a regression model to see how they collectively influence sales.

-   ### Technical Details:
-   The technical analysis involved:
-   - Excel (Power query and power pivot) : for data extraction, and advanced exploratory data analysis (EDA) via interactive pivot tables and charts.[here]..
-   - SQL: For complex querying and analysis of sales and customer data.[here}...
-   -

-    ### Caveats and Assumptions:
+   ### Assumptions and Caveats:
-   ...DATA CLEANING PROCESS AND ANY ASSUMPTIONS YOU MADE ABOUT THE DATA.
-   Data Completeness: A significant portion of revenue(15%) came from 'unclassified' categories, which may reflect product categorization inconsistencies or data entry issues.
+   - Data Completeness: Missing data for January 2010 and November-December 2012 may impact annual revenue comparisons, introduce YoY inaccuracies, or indicate data entry issues.

+   - Standardized assumption in Data: Each 'Store' operates in a unique location, indicating lack of accountability for regional economic differences that may impact sales performance as the analysis assumes uniform market conditions across all Walmart stores.